softchris/golang-book/05-misc/01-logs/README.md

 Once you started writing code you realize quite early that you have a need to print things to the screen as well as sometimes to a file or even a log service.
 What you want to say is usually what type of logging you want to do.

+##  Pre-Lecture Quiz

+TODO

+## Introduction

+In this chapter, you will learn the following:

+- Why and what to log.
+- Using the `log` library.

 ## Reasons to log

 There are many reasons to log, here's some reasons: